PresentIDco/PresentIDFaceVerificationAPI/README.md

 ### Prerequisites
  - Face Verification API-Key
     - You can get a free trial API-Key by creating your account from [HiBrainy.com](https://my.hibrainy.com/home/signup).
-Login to your account, click on Token and get your Face Recognition API-Key.
+Login to your account, click on Tokens and get your Face Recognition API-Key.

   - [Visual Studio](https://visualstudio.microsoft.com/downloads/)
+  - [Android Studio] with API level 19 or later

 ### Usage